WHY Mindfulness and Creativity Bring Insights to Inspire More Joy to Life.

 Back in 2021, before I sat for my daily meditation, I set an intention and asked a higher power (Allah and the power within me) to grant me the following:

 “There are eight billion people out there.
-So PLEASE send me the answer to find that one extraordinary pure love partner to share the rest of my life.”
+So please send me the answer to find that one extraordinary, pure love partner with whom I can share the rest of my life.

-I consider myself a spiritual being with human experiences.
-I was looking for that pure monogamous love.
-Here is my kidney.
-You are the centre of my universe, and I am your oxygen dynamic, which is almost impossible to fathom or realize for a man of my age and orientation.
+I am a spiritual being who has human experiences.
+I was looking for that loving life partner.
+You know where you say ….’ take my kidney…you are the centre of my universe, and I am your oxygen. — a complex relationship for a man of my age and orientation to find.

 I turned to my Creative Mindfulness _practice in search of answers buried deep in my subconscious and soul.

-I wanted to know if I was on the proper relationship path with a guy I was dating and had fallen in love with.
+I wanted to know if I was on the proper relationship path with someone I was dating and had fallen in love with.

 I am a verbal-visual processor (see footnote).
-As I sat on my bed cross-legged, I had a clear visualization in my mind and muttered to myself, “YES, he’s the one….Is he the one…..yes he is!”
+As I sat cross-legged on my bed, I had a clear visualization in my mind and muttered to myself, “YES, this person is the one!”

 It was the most bizarre thing; I went into my mindful meditation seeking an intention, and by the end of my practice, the insight came to me with such clarity.
-I had been ambivalent about my relationship dilemma for months prior, and now the answer seemed obvious.
+I had been ambivalent about my relationship dilemma for months, and now the answer seemed obvious.

 Let me be clear: I don’t have these kinds of insights every day, so when they happen, they’re noticeable.
 I’ve become more attuned to their subtleties, looking for and expecting them to surface.